p-grant/data_analysis_portfolio/Study_Projects/SQL.md

 - Foreign keys: A field within a table that's a primary key in another table.
 - Composite Key: A primary key constructed using multiple columns.

+## Datatypes
+SQL can work with several different datatypes:
+- STRING
+- INT (Positive or Negative Whole Numbers)
+- FLOAT (Numbers with a Decimal)
+- DATE
+- DATETIME

 ## Working with Tables
 INSERT INTO: Used to insert new data into a table:
 ```sql